GreenSaladLeaf/Bike-Share/README.md

   -- Refer to step 3
 )

-,new_station_id AS (
+,station_data AS (
   -- Refer to step 7
 )

-,new_station_data AS (
+,sn2 AS (
   -- Refer to step 7
 )

-,standardized_station_name AS (
+,new_station_id AS (
   -- Refer to step 7
 )

+,standardized_name AS (
+  -- Refer to step 7
+)

 SELECT DISTINCT
     -- ### Assign New Station IDs ###
     CASE
-        -- hangling entry error station id = station name -- WHEN station_name = 'cicero ave & wellington ave' THEN '24174'
-        WHEN station_name = 'buckingham fountain' THEN '15541'
+        -- handling entry error station id equal to station name and station id variations-- WHEN station_name = 'cicero ave & wellington ave' THEN '24174' WHEN station_name = 'buckingham fountain' THEN '15541' ELSE station_id
-        ELSE station_id
     END AS station_id,
     station_name
-FROM standardized_station_name
+FROM standardized_name
 ORDER BY station_id
 ```